elliottslaughter/legion-prof-viewer/README.md

 - [x] Expand all of a kind (cpu/gpu/etc)Rects on 1-row proc show up at top
 - [x] Stop hardcoding kinds
 - [x] Multiple profiles
+- [x] There is a bug when you move the cursor near the right edge of the screen, the scroll bar gets pushed away
 - [ ] Timestamps on the vertical cursor
 - [ ] Window pan/zoom
-- [ ] There is a bug when you move the cursor near the right edge of the screen, the scroll bar gets pushed awaySearch
-      * Load all data option to get search results
+- [ ] Search (with load all data option to get better search results)
 - [ ] Task detail view